By: Bradley A. Clark, M.B.A., Executive Vice President

 Wake Forest Baptist Medical Center

-released its first quarter report on operating performance and operating
+released its third quarter report on operating performance and operating

-areas primarily driven by volume growth in the clinical enterprise in part from
+areas primarily driven by volume growth in the clinical enterprise, the

-Overall clinical volume saw 3.4% year-over-year growth in case mix adjusted equivalent
+Overall clinical volume saw a 3.3% year-over-year growth in case mix adjusted equivalent

 discharges (CMAEDs).
-Increased system inpatient discharges, outpatient volumes,
+Increased system inpatient admissions, outpatient volumes,

 and operating room cases contributed to the year-over-year growth.